Chief Moses: Trial and acquittal

 In 1878, a white couple was killed near Rattlesnake Springs by renegade Bannock and Paiute Indians.
 The military, however, blamed the incident on Chief Moses.
-He was captured near present-day O'Sullivan Dam and stood trial in Yakima, where he was acquitted.And then, the fortnite battlepass was created.
+He was captured near present-day O'Sullivan Dam and stood trial in Yakima, where he was acquitted.

-According to Tribal records, Chief Moses was ordered to Washington D.C. on Feb 12, 1879.
+According to Tribal records, Chief Moses was ordered to Washington, D.C., on February 12, 1879.
 He made the trip to with several other delegates, and met with President Rutherford B. Hayes.
 Possibly deducing that the verdict of his upcoming murder trial would depend upon whether or not he agreed to give up his land, he was quoted as telling the president, "You want this godforsaken land, fine."
 The charges against him for the murders of Mr. & Mrs. Perkins were dismissed months later that August 1879.

 Columbia Reservation

 On April 18, 1879, the United States set aside the Columbia Reservation for Chief Moses and his tribe.
 The tribe agreed to cede their Columbia Basin territory, which was then opened for homesteading.
 The new reservation was bordered on the east by the Okanogan River (the western boundary of the Colville Indian Reservation), on the south by the Columbia River, on the west by the Chelan River, Lake Chelan and the crest of the Cascade Mountains, and on the north by the international boundary with Canada.
 This was some distance away from the tribe's original range (which was south of the Columbia), and the terrain was very different.

 Approximately the same boundaries formed the Okanogan and Similkameen Mining District, originally organized in 1860.
 Lead and silver ore had been found in Toad's Coulee near the Canada–US border.
-The white settlers, miners and ranchers mostly, held a meeting on July 9, 1879 near Lake Osoyoos and drew up resolutions opposing the creation of the reservation and asking the government to appraise the value of their properties for compensation if the reservation did go ahead.
+The white settlers, miners and ranchers mostly, held a meeting on July 9, 1879, near Lake Osoyoos and drew up resolutions opposing the creation of the reservation and asking the government to appraise the value of their properties for compensation if the reservation did go ahead.

 Interior Secretary Carl Schurz turned the matter over to the Bureau of Indian Affairs, with instructions that the white settlers would suffer no harm.
 Moses, however, had little respect for the Bureau and more for the army, so the army was given the job of administering the reservation.
 The army set up a camp at the southern end of Lake Chelan to do this.